-On January 30, 2012, in connection with the new lease agreement for The Omeros Building, we gave notice to the landlord of our current corporate office space that we were terminating the lease for that space on January 30, 2013.
+In January 2012, in connection with the new lease agreement for The Omeros Building, we gave notice to the landlord of our current corporate office space that we were terminating the lease for that space on January 30, 2013.
+In September 2012, we entered into an amendment of our lease with the landlord of our current corporate office space to provide for the termination of the lease on November 30, 2012.